priya006/ProfessionalWebSite/Professional_Summary_Site/README.md

 const portfolioItems = document.querySelectorAll('.portfolio-item-wrapper')
 Then type `portfolioItems` to get all the 12 dom elements

+# How to host static website in github ?

 **ProTip:**
 Before Adding javascript to .html file.
 Test the code in chrome browser console and add!